aleph2c/learning_xslt_with_python/README.md

 ]
 ```

-# Intergrating XSLT 3.0 with Python
+# Integrating XSLT 3.0 with Python

 The [saxonche documentation](https://pypi.org/project/saxonche/) is wrong.
 It is a copy of the docs from the [saxonpy project](https://github.com/tennom/saxonpy), which is based on SaxonC-HE 11.4 and not SaxonC-HE 12.0.
 If you want to get your python code to parse XML/JSON/XSLT and output XML/JSON using ``saxonche`` consider the following: